Best Colleges & Universities Kentucky 2023

 Salary After Attending: $37,575

 Brescia University is a private, Catholic institution located in Owensboro, Kentucky.
 Brescia University hosts a modest 715 undergraduate students with a competitive acceptance rate of just 49%.
-This school offers a variety of undergraduate, graduate, and online programs to meet the needs of the students.
 They also maintain a 13:1 student-teacher ratio to ensure each student gets the attention they need to succeed.
 Brescia University’s undergraduate programs award degrees in fine arts, humanities, mathematics, natural sciences, social work, business, education, and social and behavioral sciences.
 There are also a variety of graduate programs in fields like business administration, science in management, and social work.
 There are even a variety of associate options available online.
 Niche.com gives the school an overall grade rating of B- with an A- in diversity.
 This school is also ranked on US News’ list of Best Colleges in several fields.

 18. Lindsey Wilson College